Caregiver Stress and Burnout Syndrome

 Taking care of a seriously ill person or one that cannot move out of bed is never easy.
 Not just because of the fact of making everything for the individual, but because many times, taking care of the things belonging to one´s own life, such as work, family, social life, among others, seems an impossible labor to deal with.

-Certainly, the care becomes even more difficult in the case of patients that:
+Certainly, the in home senior care becomes even more difficult in the case of patients that:

 - Do not recognise others as in the case of dementia, Alzheimer, etc.